 The ongoing reductions to Medicare Advantage funding place continued importance on effective medical management and ongoing improvements in administrative efficiency.
-There are a number of adjustments we can make and are making to partially offset these rate reductions.
+There are a number of adjustments we have made to partially offset these rate reductions.
 These adjustments will impact the majority of the seniors we serve through Medicare Advantage.
 For example, we seek to intensify our medical and operating cost management, make changes to the size and composition of our care provider networks, adjust members' benefits, implement or increase member premiums over and above the monthly payments we receive from the government, and decide on a county-by-county basis where we will offer Medicare Advantage plans.
-The depth of the underfunding of these benefits caused us to exit certain plans and market areas for 2014 in which we served approximately 150,000 Medicare Advantage beneficiaries in 2013.
-In other markets, we may experience a reduction in membership in the plans with the greatest benefit cuts, but we expect stable or growing membership in our strongest markets.
-We are dedicating substantial resources to improving our quality scores and star ratings to improve the performance and sustainability of our local market programs for the 2016 payment year and beyond.
+The depth of the underfunding of these benefits caused us to exit certain plans and market areas for 2014.
+In other markets, we may experience a reduction in membership in the plans with the greatest changes to premiums and benefits, but we expect stable or growing membership in our strongest markets.

 In the longer term, we also may be able to mitigate some of the effects of reduced funding by increasing enrollment due, in part, to the increasing number of people eligible for Medicare in coming years.
-As Medicare Advantage reimbursement changes, other products may become relatively more attractive to Medicare beneficiaries increasing the demand for other senior health benefits products such as our Medicare Supplement and stand-alone Medicare Part D insurance offerings.
+As Medicare Advantage reimbursement changes, other products may become relatively more attractive to Medicare beneficiaries increasing the demand for other senior health benefits products such as our market-leading Medicare Supplement and stand-alone Medicare Part D insurance offerings.

 Industry Tax and Premium Stabilization Programs.
-Health Reform Legislation includes an Industry Tax levied proportionally across the health insurance industry for risk-based products, that began January 1, 2014.
+Health Reform Legislation includes an Industry Tax levied proportionally across the health insurance industry for risk-based products, which began January 1, 2014.
 The industry-wide amount of the annual tax is \$8 billion in 2014, \$11.3 billion in 2015 and 2016, \$13.9 billion in 2017 and \$14.3 billion in 2018.
 For 2019 and beyond, the amount will equal the annual tax for the preceding year increased by the rate of premium growth for the preceding year.